GHOSTExternal/GHOST---FiveM-Lua-Executor-Spoofer/README.md

 ## ⚙️ FAQs
 **Q: Is GHOST free?**
-A: Yes, GHOST is available for free.[citation:2]
+A: Yes, GHOST is available for free.

 **Q: How often are updates released?**
-A: We strive to provide updates regularly, typically every month.[citation:2]
+A: We strive to provide updates regularly, typically every month.

 ## 📜 MIT License
 This repository is licensed under the MIT License.